CPD On Demand

 CSEM's 2021–2022 Knowledge Transfer Activities were planned independently by CSEM to ensure scientific integrity, objectivity and balance.

 Join us for the first annual Canadian online summit focusing on updates to the diagnosis and management of Cushing’s syndrome.
+Updates on the diagnosis and management of Cushing's syndrome, featuring a panel of national and international experts.

 GUEST SPEAKERS: